nicholasohjj/tp/docs/DeveloperGuide.md

     - 3a1: TutorTrack informs the tutor that the student does not exist.
     - 3a2: Tutor chooses to retry the search or cancel.
     - Use case resumes from step 2 or ends.
-- **5a**: Tutor cancels the deletion.
-    - 5a1: TutorTrack discards the deletion request.
-    - Use case ends.

-#### Use Case 6: Track Assignment Completion
+#### Use Case 6: Toggle Assignment Completion Status

 **System**: TutorTrack

 **Actor**: Tutor

-**Use Case**: UC06 - Track Assignment Completion
+**Use Case**: UC06 - Update Assignment Completion

 **MSS**:

-1. Tutor chooses to track assignment completion.
+1. Tutor chooses to mark/unmark an assignment as completed.
-2. TutorTrack prompts for the student’s name.
+2. TutorTrack prompts for the student’s index and the assignment name.
-3. Tutor enters the student’s name.
+3. Tutor enters the student’s index and the assignment name.
-4. TutorTrack displays the list of assignments for the student.
-5. Tutor marks an assignment as completed.
-6. TutorTrack updates the assignment status and confirms the update.
+4. TutorTrack updates the assignment status (toggle between completed/incomplete) and confirms the update.

    Use case ends.